gocd/www.go.cd/_posts/2016-03-24-how-to-avoid-brittle-code.markdown

 * X is gradually made obsolete
 * X is removed; the abstraction is maybe removed

 I have many times seen this process fail to complete due to discovering how difficult it is to remove that final 20% of the old component.
-I cannot stress how painful it is to drag around multiple ways of doing things year after year.
+I cannot stress enough how painful it is to drag around multiple ways of doing things year after year.
 It slows everything down and is demoralizing.
 Branch by Abstraction is a great pattern.
 It’s the only way I’d do this sort of component swapping.
 But it needs to be accompanied by the team's complete commitment to eliminate the old component within a specified timebox.

 ## Technical debt can kill you